ibm-cloud-docs/discovery-data/nlu.md

 ### Keywords limits
 {: #nlu-keywords-limits}

-The Natural Language Understanding machine learning model can identify up to 50 keywords, each with one or many mentions, per collection.
+The Keywords enrichment can identify up to 50 keywords, each with one or many mentions, per collection.

 ## Parts of speech
 {: #nlu-pos}